lootie/Multitaper.jl/docs/src/multivariate.md

 - jackknife output (jkvar, optional), and
 - Tsquared test results (Tsq_pval, optional).

-* `MtTransf` transfer function struct.
+* `MTTransferFunction` transfer function struct.
 Its fields are
 - frequency (f)
 - transf, a vector giving the transfer function up to the Nyquist if the input is real
 - phase,
-- chosen values of the multitaper time bandwidth product etc of type MtParams (params) This makes its own parameter struct that contains NW, K, N, dt, M (padded length), nsegments (number of segments of data to averae), overlap (if the sample was divided into overlapping chunks) and it gets carried around for future reference and
+- chosen values of the multitaper time bandwidth product etc of type `MTParameters` (params) This makes its own parameter struct that contains NW, K, N, dt, M (padded length), nsegments (number of segments of data to averae), overlap (if the sample was divided into overlapping chunks) and it gets carried around for future reference and